maxanstey-acquire/turborepo-nuxt-nest-starter/README.md

 - Layering: domain types stay in `shared`, application logic lives under `application/` folders, controllers are the interface layer, and infrastructure adapters sit under `infrastructure/`.
-- Ports exposed outside a module (like `FeatureToggleProvider`) live in `packages/contracts` so both Feature Flag and User modules inject the exact same abstraction; module-local ports (e.g., `ProfilePictureService`) live inside their feature’s `application/ports`.
+- Ports that are needed across multiple backend modules (e.g. `FeatureToggleProvider`, `MailerPort`) live in `apps/api/src/shared/application/ports`.
+These are backend-only application ports used as abstractions for cross-cutting capabilities.
+Their concrete implementations are bound globally in `core.module.ts`.
+- Module-local ports (e.g. `ProfilePictureService`) live inside that feature’s own `application/ports` folder and should not be imported by other modules.
 - Controllers never new-up adapters; they inject use cases and delegate to `implement(contract.foo)` handlers, keeping HTTP transport concerns out of the application layer.
 - Infrastructure classes (random avatar service, in-memory feature flags) implement the ports and are wired via Nest DI,